Naomi Osaka Will Serve You Now

 Amateur photography may just be a hobby, but it helps Osaka find balance.

 If you've been following tennis in 2018, it is easy to understand why Osaka might need an artistic reprieve.
 Her ascent has been sharp and captivating.
 Not to mention jolting—especially for a 20-year-old.
 This year, she played her way into a ranking of 17th in the world (her highest to date), up from No. 68.
 She won her first pro title at the BNP Paribas Open in Indian Wells, California, in March.
 Then, days later, she defeated her lifelong idol, Serena Williams, in the first round at the Miami Open.
 Osaka has netted nearly $2 million in prize money in 2018.
-(She's also got deals with Adidas, Nissan and, most recently, Citizen.)
+(She's also got deals with Adidas, Nissin and, most recently, Citizen.)
 She's become a global phenomenon as much for who she is on the court as who she is off it: quirky, honest and reserved.
 She's young and of Japanese-Haitian descent, which makes her a rare commodity in a sport continuously striving to overcome the perception that it is not culturally diverse.
 She has the elusive, difficult-to-quantify "it" factor.

 For as much promise as she has shown, particularly in the last year, Osaka isn't one to acknowledge she's really that good.